 Why Spend Eid in Dubai?

-Simply because the city comes alive at this particular time of the year.
-Especially after the first day when the residents of Dubai take to the streets to celebrate.
-To accommodate this, hotels, restaurants, attractions and authorities all over the city prep themselves.
-The city shines, and so does its residents.
-They bask in everything their city has to offer.
+The residents of Dubai take to the streets to celebrate Eid with fervor.
+To accommodate this, hotels, restaurants, attractions, and authorities all over the city prep themselves.
 Cinemas are jampacked, reservations of all kinds need to be taken well in advance, and flight tickets are sold out.
-It's a wonderful time of joy and vigour; no stone is left unhappy.
-You want to witness this, trust us.

 Eid Shopping in Dubai

-The boutiques, department stores and retail outlets recognise and acknowledge the gifting culture prevalent during Eid.
+The boutiques, department stores, and retail outlets recognize and acknowledge the gifting culture prevalent during Eid.
 As such, there are some excellent offers to be exploited.
 From sales at big-name brands to discounts at department stores and supermarkets.
 Eid is the time to shop.
 Eid deals are usually announced at the very last minute.
-If you're in Dubai, stay on top of all the websites, especially those of malls.
-Some of them have a few incredible deals.
-Eid is Dubai is unlike n Eid experience in any other part of the world and rightly so.
-Noone does it better than the Arabs, and you might as well go and confirm that for yourself.
-The entire city, the country and even the region rises up its spirit for the festival of Eid.
-It's ungodly and immense.
-A truly remarkable act of celebration that you must, in every right witness to believe.

 Unique Traditions and Highlights of Eid in Dubai

 Eid Al Fitr Brunch: Many hotels and restaurants offer special Eid brunches featuring an array of international and traditional cuisines, live cooking stations, and entertainment.